Harshit-shrivastav/filestore-bot/README.md

 # PyroFilesStoreBot
-NOTE: full source code is written by Abir hasan, i just changed some codes and made it easy to deploy
+NOTE: full source code is written by Abir hasan, i just changed some codes and made it easy to deploy and also added file forwarding protection.

 * **Language:** [Python3](https://www.python.org)
 * **Library:** [Pyrogram](https://docs.pyrogram.org)